 - Cook the noodles according to packet instructions, drain and set aside.

-- Drain the basil seeds then divide them between two glasses (you should have around 2 1/2 tbsp in each).
-Top with the cooked noodles then a tbsp of rose syrup in each.
+- Drain the basil seeds then divide them between two glasses (you should have around 2 ½ tablespoon in each).
+Top with the cooked noodles then a tablespoon of rose syrup in each.

 - Top each of the glasses with milk and serve.

 The rose syrup is typically colored - if it is not, then add a little food coloring to the syrup or milk.
 (Note nutritional info is approximate as will vary with brand of rose syrup and any variation in quantity used)

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.